 We adopted share incentive plans in September 2013, or the 2013 Plan, and in December 2014, or the 2014 Plan.
 The 2014 Plan was amended in February 2016.
 Under the 2013 Plan and the 2014 Plan, we are authorized to grant options or share purchase rights to purchase up to an aggregate of 36,229,922 Class A ordinary shares as of the date of this annual report.
 In May 2016, we adopted the 2016 share incentive plan, or the 2016 Plan, pursuant to which a maximum of 4,600,000 Class A ordinary shares may be issued pursuant to all awards granted thereunder.
-Beginning in 2017, the number of shares reserved for future issuances under the 2016 Plan will be increased by a number equal to 1.5% of the total number of outstanding shares on the last day of the immediately preceding calendar year, or such lesser number of Class A ordinary shares as determined by our board of directors, during the term of the 2016 Plan.
-As of January 1, 2020, the maximum aggregate number of Class A ordinary shares which may be issued pursuant to all awards granted under the 2016 Plan was increased to 22,922,738.
-As of February 29, 2020, options to purchase a total of 23,585,000 Class A ordinary shares were issued and outstanding, and 328,125 restricted share units were outstanding under the 2013 Plan and the 2014 Plan.
-As of February 29, 2020, 8,810,895 restricted share units were outstanding under the 2016 Plan.
+Beginning in 2017, the number of shares reserved for future issuances under the 2016 Plan will be increased by a number equal to 1.5% of the total number of outstanding shares on the last day of the immediately preceding calendar year, or such lesser number of Class A ordinary shares which may be issued pursuant to all awards granted under the 2016 Plan.
+As of January 1, 2021, the maximum aggregate number of Class A ordinary shares which may be issued pursuant to all awards granted under the 2016 Plan was increased to 27,777,346.
+As of February 28, 2021, options to purchase a total of 19,301,695 Class A ordinary shares were issued and outstanding, and 140,625 restricted share units were outstanding under the 2013 Plan and the 2014 Plan.
+As of February 28, 2021, 7,363,399 restricted share units were outstanding under the 2016 Plan.
 As a result of grants and potential future grants under the 2013 Plan, the 2014 Plan and the 2016 Plan, we have incurred and will continue to incur share-based compensation expenses.
-We have recognized share-based compensation expense in the amount of RMB16.7 million (US\$2.4 million) in 2019.
+We have recognized share-based compensation expense in the amount of RMB26.7 million (US\$4.1 million) in 2020.
 We believe the granting of share-based compensation is of significant importance to our ability to attract and retain key personnel and employees, and we will continue to grant share-based compensation to employees in the future.
-As a result, our expenses associated with share-based compensation may increase, which may have an adverse effect on our results of operations.
+As a result, our expenses associated with share-based compensation may increase, which may have an adverse effect on our res